tuhinjubcse/FigurativeNarrativeBenchmark/README.md

 # FigurativeNarrativeBenchmark

-Data and Code for TACL Paper
+Data and Code for TACL Paper:

           It's not Rocket Science: Interpreting Figurative Language in Narratives Tuhin Chakrabarty, Yejin Choi and Vered Shwartz

 Our repo is organized as

     - Data
       - idioms
         - literal